neha1412/RestAssured_9thAssignment/README.md

-# RestAssured_6TH Assignment
+# RestAssured_9TH Assignment
-Rest API 6th Assignment
+Rest API 9th Assignment
-Assignment to add negative Tests
+Assignment to use getters and builder annotations